 It is very important your grips stay attached and centered on your feet when walking on slippery surfaces because if they become dislodged, the chances of falling increase, and preventing falls is the main reason you wear spikes in the first place.
 In every model tested, the elastic body stretches out to fit over the toe and heel of a shoe, and elastic tension is what keeps the grip in place.
 The exact design of the toe and heel attachments, as well as the design of the body if it snaps around the sides of a shoe, are what differentiate one product from the next.

-Each type of snow grip excels in a different type of terrain and surface conditions.
+Each type of snow grip excels in different terrain and surface conditions.
 Crampon-style grips excel in deep snow and soft surfaces, while cleat-style spikes do best on firm surfaces with little soft snow.
 Chain-style grips perform decently in both kinds of conditions, but they aren't excellent for either.
 Some users are only interested in wearing spikes during extreme conditions, and others are looking for one grip for every day of the winter.
 This metric measures how well each pair of grips can handle a variety of conditions and also how well each grip can fit across different shoe types, from sleek running shoes to heavy-duty winter boots.

-Since spikes take the full force of our body weight, we can reasonably expect to see the steel models wear down over time, especially the crampon-style grips.
-Their prominent spikes will wear down relatively quickly if they are worn on firm rock or paved surfaces.
+Since spikes take the full force of your body weight, you can reasonably expect to see the steel models wear down over time, especially the crampon-style grips.
+Their prominent spikes will wear down relatively quickly if worn on firm rock or paved surfaces.
 Since this style is most at home in deep snow and on dirt and other soft surfaces, proper use will elongate the lifespans of these products.
 If you tend to navigate many different surfaces and conditions, owning more than one pair of snow grips is recommended.

 Once the storm is over, and the streets dry out, or when you enter a building and don't want to damage the floor, it's important that your traction devices pack into a small and light package that you can easily stash in a pocket or a compartment in a vehicle.
 In general, the rubber-soled cleat grips are the lightest and pack the smallest, while the chain and crampon-style grips have more metal, so they weigh more and can't pack as tightly.

 The Yaktrax Walk and Yaktrax Pro don't have much body material and are easily stuffed into a small pocket.
-The ALPS Ice Grips and ICETRAX V3 are not much more than rubber soles with some extra material that covers the toe and heel of the user's shoe, so these pack small as well.
+The ICETRAX V3 Tungsten are not much more than rubber soles with some extra material that covers the toe and heel of the user's shoe, so these pack small as well.

 After countless hours of testing and scrutinizing the competition, we have compiled a truly comprehensive review of snow grips.
-From high-end perennial favorites to budget-friendly alternatives, deep snow specialists to pavement running cleats, this review has something for everyone.
+From high-end perennial favorites to budget-friendly alternatives, deep snow specialists, to pavement running cleats, this review has something for everyone.
 Consider your needs based on where you live and what your normal winter activities are, then scroll through our results until you find something in your budget.
 Thanks for reading, and stay warm out there!

 — Jeff Dobronyi